MikeBishop/dns-alt-svc/draft-schwartz-httpbis-dns-alt-svc.md

 # Security Considerations

-Alt-Svc field values are intended for distribution over untrusted channels, and clients are REQUIRED to verify that the alternative service is authoritative for the origin (Section 2.1 of {{!AltSvc}}).
+Alt-Svc Field Values are intended for distribution over untrusted channels, and clients are REQUIRED to verify that the alternative service is authoritative for the origin (Section 2.1 of {{!AltSvc}}).
 Therefore, DNSSEC signing and validation are NOT REQUIRED for publishing